truecharts/website/src/content/docs/guides/vpn-setup.md

 title: Setting up VPN
 ---

-## Gluetun VPN Add-on Setup Guide
+## Gluetun VPN Addon Setup Guide

-Basic setup of the TrueCharts [Gluetun](https://github.com/qdm12/gluetun/) VPN addon
+Basic setup of the TrueCharts [Gluetun](https://github.com/qdm12/gluetun/) VPN addon.

 :::caution[Unique VPN Environmental Variables]

 The guide below uses Mullvad and Windscribe as examples.
 You must visit the [Gluetun Wiki](https://github.com/qdm12/gluetun-wiki) and use the environmental variables listed for your VPN provider.
-Attempting to use the variables listed below will not work with any other providers and will cause Gluetun to fail during start up and the chart it is attached to not to start.
+Attempting to use the variables listed below will not work with any other providers and will cause Gluetun to fail during start up as well as any chart it is attached to, not to start.

 :::

 ## Prerequisites

-- Ideally a VPN provider supported by `Gluetun`, check the [Gluetun Wiki](https://github.com/qdm12/gluetun-wiki) for more info.
+Ideally, a VPN provider supported by `Gluetun`, check the [Gluetun Wiki](https://github.com/qdm12/gluetun-wiki) for more info.
 There are custom providers but that is beyond the scope of this guide.

 ## Gluetun VPN Addon Setup

-- Install chart as per usual and add the the section for Gluetun like shown below:
+- Install the chart as per usual and add the the section for Gluetun like shown below:
 - Dont forget to set your Network in the `excludedNetworks_IPv4`
-- Enable the killswitch by like shown below
+- Enable the killswitch as shown below

 ```yaml
 addons: